 Startup Social is a 16-week incubator that supports strong teams that are passionate about solutions to contemporary challenges and supporting the UN's sustainable development goals.
 There can be solutions relating to health care, welfare technology, improved education systems and gender equality, for example.

-Startup Social was founded by Höfði Peace Centre in 2018 and has been run four times since its inception.
+Startup Social was founded by Höfði Peace Centre in 2018 and has been run five times since its inception.
 The growth space is in collaboration with MITdesignX, is the focal point of the workshops where MIT experts come to Iceland and share their knowledge.
 Participants receive access to education and training from domestic and foreign experts in the field of social affairs and innovation, and meetings with experienced mentors.

 The goal of the growth space is to promote innovation that addresses contemporary challenges and is thus an important platform for community start-ups.
 The focus is on promoting sustainability in innovation and building start-ups that directly support one or more of the UN's global goals from the first steps.